elunna/recipes/christmas/virginia ham with honey-mustard glaze.md

 Yield: 18 to 24 Serves

 ## Ingredients
-1 whole bone-in Virginia honey ham (about 18 pounds), such as Edwards ½ cup honey
+1 whole bone-in Virginia honey ham (about 18 lb), such as Edwards 1/2 cup honey
-⅓ cup Dijon mustard, plus more for serving
+1/3 cup Dijon mustard, plus more for serving
-⅓ cup packed light-brown sugar
+1/3 cup packed light-brown sugar
-¼ teaspoon ground cloves
+1/4 tsp ground cloves

 ## Instructions
 1. Preheat oven to 325 degrees with a rack in lower third.
 Line a roasting pan with a rack.
 Wrap ham in parchment-lined foil.
 Transfer to pan, with thicker rind side facing up.
 Bake 2 1/2 hours.
 Meanwhile, in a medium bowl, stir together honey, Dijon, brown sugar, and cloves.